emrosenf/Open-Xml-PowerTools/README.md

 News
 ====
-Welcome, Open-Xml-PowerTools users.
-As you may have learned from the repo at OfficeDev/Open-Xml-PowerTools, Microsoft is going to archive that repo, and will not be maintaining that repo in the future.
+Hello, Open-Xml-PowerTools users.
+We're looking for a maintainer for this repo - someone to review PRs, respond to queries, and etc.  If you are interested in contributing to this repo in this fashion, please message either Thomas Barnekow or Eric White here on github.

 Eric White